-Every year, thousands of people in Oregon buy, sell or refinance their home.
-A lot of these transactions contain a simple line item for an appraisal.
-Almost all lenders still call in a local expert because the stakes are so high, even though there are a developing number of automated home valuation processes that might appear more cost-effective than an appraisal.
-You might assume that obtaining a mortgage is the only basis for getting an appraisal, but there are additional situations when the services of a certified, independent real estate professional could be helpful.
+Each year, thousands of people in Oregon purchase, sell or refinance their home.
+Most of these transactions consist of a simple line item for an appraisal.
+Most lenders still want a local expert because the stakes are very high, even though there are a growing number of automated home valuation processes that may appear to be more prudent than an appraisal.
+Is getting a mortgage the only reason you should get an appraisal?
+Are there other instances when the services of a certified, independent real estate professional might be helpful?
+You bet there are.

-Private Mortgage Insurance, or PMI, is a supplemental insurance plan that almost all lenders ask home owners to purchase when the amount being loaned to the buyer is more than 80% of the actual value of the property.
-This added payment is often folded into the monthly mortgage payment and is promptly forgotten.
-This is unfortunate because PMI isn't necessary when the remaining balance of the loan - whether through market appreciation or principal pay down - dips below the 80% level.
-In fact, the Homeowners Protection Act (HPA) of 1998 was implemented by the United States Congress requiring lenders to dismiss the PMI payments when the loan-to-value ratio conditions have been met.
+Private Mortgage Insurance, or PMI, is an extra insurance plan that almost all lenders ask home buyers to buy when the amount being loaned to the homeowner is more than 80% of the actual value of the property.
+Most often, this added payment is bundled into the monthly mortgage payment and is promptly forgotten.
+PMI isn't necessary when the remainder of the loan - whether through market appreciation or principal pay down - falls below the 80% level, making this very unfavorable.
+In fact, the United States Congress implemented a law in 1998 (the Homeowners Protection Act of 1998) that requires lenders to do away with the PMI installments when the loan-to-value ratio conditions have been met.

-Willamette Valley Appraisal Professionals will provide you with a statement regarding the value of your home, and the cost of the appraisal can usually be offset in a short amount of time because you'll no longer be paying the PMI.
+Willamette Valley Appraisal Professionals will produce a statement regarding the value of your home, and the expense of the home valuation can usually be regained in a short amount of time because you'll no longer be paying the PMI.

-If the parties wish to sell the home, they'll have a clearer picture of what price to set.
+The parties will have a good idea of what price to set, if they want to sell the home.
 And if a "buyout" is the chosen option, both parties will feel like they've received a fair evaluation.

 Fair and accurate estate liquidation

-The loss of a loved one is a difficult time in life, and settling an estate from a death, or probate, often calls for an appraisal to establish Fair Market Value for the residential property involved.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, guaranteeing the highest degree of discretion.
+The loss of a loved one is a hard time in life, and settling an estate from a death, or probate, often entails an appraisal to establish Fair Market Value for the residential property involved.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, ensuring the fullest degree of discretion.

-Most Americans don't have dedicated estate planners or executors to manage these affairs, unlike many wealthy individuals.
-And since a home or other property often makes up an uneven share of the total estate value, knowing the true worth of the real estate at hand is of significant importance to ensuring disputing parties walk away knowing they've gotten a fair deal.
+Most Americans don't have dedicated estate planners or executors to take care of these issues, unlike wealthy individuals.
+And seeing that a home or other property often makes up an uneven share of the total estate value, knowing the true worth of the real estate at hand is of vital importance to ensuring disputing parties walk away knowing they've received a fair deal.

-We are familiar with the headaches involved with an employee relocation.
-That being said, we take great care in organizing a convenient appointment time for the appraisal inspection.
-We encourage relocating employees to provide input on the positive features of their property, along with information about any recent sales or listings in their neighborhood that they want considered during our detailed inspection.
+Employee relocation is a stressful event, and we understand.
+We take great care in setting up a convenient appointment time for the appraisal inspection.
+We encourage relocating employees to provide input on the positive characteristics of their property, as well as information regarding any current sales or listings in their area that they want considered during our thorough inspection.

-Sell your home promptly — for an accurate price
+Sell your home quickly — at an accurate price

-A professional appraisal can help you make a more informed decision when determining your asking price, whether you want to sell your home on your own or with the help of a real estate agent.
-Unlike a real estate agent, an appraiser has no vested interest in what price the house sells for.
-Our fees are calculated on our efforts to complete the appraisal report and not a percentage of the sales price.
+A professional appraisal will help you make a better educated decision when determining your asking price, whether you decide to sell your home on your own or use the assistance of a real estate agent.
+Apart from a real estate agent, an appraiser has no vested interest in what amount the house sells for.
+Our fees aren't related to the sales price, but rather they are based on our efforts to finish the appraisal report.

-On a daily basis, we analyze the difference in value items like an additional bathroom or a kitchen remodel can make.
-And we're experts in knowing how long housesstay on the market.
-So, obtaining a professional appraisal is a trusted way to determine what improvements will add value and what an appropriate sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.
+On a daily basis, we determine the difference in value items like an additional bathroom or a kitchen remodel can make.
+And we're experts in knowing how long homesstay on the market.
+So, obtaining a professional appraisal is a trusted way to determine what improvements will add value and what an applicable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.